 For example; seven on a tally stick would look like: IIIIVII, when shortened it would look like VII, identical to Roman numbers.
 Just like the above example the number seventeen, in long form, would look like IIIIVIIIIXIIIIVII, this in short form would look like XVII, which is also identical to numerals.

-The Roman numeral four when written on a tally stick would like this: IIIIV.
+Certain Roman numerals; for example, four when written on a tally stick would like this: IIIIV.
 When the tally was re-written at a later date four could be written as either IIII or IV.
 As the Roman number system was developed further it adapted the number 50 to be represented by the letter 'L'.
 Similarly, the number 100 was illustrated by a wide array of symbols, most commonly, represented by the numeral 'I' on top of an 'X'.

 The numbers 500 and 1000 were represented by a 'V' and 'X' in a circle respectively.
 As the Roman Empire grew these symbols were replaced with a 'D' (500) and 'M' (1000).
 The Latin letter M was short for 'mile', which is translated as one-thousand.